awsdocs/aws-doc-sdk-examples/python/cross_service/dynamodb_item_tracker/README.md

 ## Next steps

 Congratulations!
-You have built a REST service that reads, writes, and archives work items that are stored in an Amazon DynamoDB table, and that uses Amazon SES to send email to a registered user.
+You have built a REST service that reads, writes, and archives work items that are stored in an Amazon DynamoDB table.
+It also uses Amazon SES to send email to a registered user.

 ## Additional information